TLDart/POOProject/readME.md

 ## Known Bugs/Errors
-* You can't a task to the main of the project
+* You can't add task to the main Teacher in a project